Diabetes Persists Because of How it is Defined

 Here is a review of the main takeaways.

-- Type 2 diabetes is really a problem with insulin function.
+Type 2 diabetes is really a problem with Fat Storing Hormone function.

-- Removing carbs and sugars is the #1 thing you can do to fix insulin and blood sugar problems.
+Removing carbs and sugars is the #1 thing you can do to fix Fat Storing Hormone and blood sugar problems.

 I cannot emphasize this enough.
 You MUST get rid of carbs and sugars.
 This is the single best way to bring down your blood glucose to a healthy level.